Shawn Daivari: Personal life

-Daivari was born in Minnesota to Iranian parents, who immigrated to the United States in the 1970s.
-He speaks Persian fluently.
-He has an older and a younger brother.
-His younger brother, Ariya, is also a professional wrestler, and was part of the WWE Cruiserweight Division.
+Daivari is of Iranian descent as he was born to Iranian parents who immigrated to the United States from Iran in the 1970s.
+He speaks Persian fluently and sometimes incorporates it in his promos.
+Daivari is the second of three sons.
+His younger brother Ariya is also a professional wrestler who currently performs in All Elite Wrestling (AEW), and was part of the WWE Cruiserweight Division.

 Daivari was featured in the Morgan Spurlock directed documentary Mansome.

 In October 2012, Daivari gained attention for choking a drunk, disruptive passenger unconscious with a rear naked choke on a lightrail en route to the Minneapolis–Saint Paul International Airport, after police were slow to respond to another passenger hitting an emergency button.

 In 2016, Daivari and fellow WWE alumni Ken Anderson, Molly Holly, and independent wrestler Arik Cannon founded The Academy: School of Professional Wrestling.